Ready to take leaf peeping to all new heights in North Georgia?

 If even the beginner zip lines promise a little too much adrenaline, the aerial park also has three cable and wood suspension bridges that link them and let you take a breath to savor the views.
 The sky trails are between 20 and 100 feet in the air – perfect for that shot on Instagram.

 Amicalola Falls is just two hours from Atlanta, so you can expect competition from other outdoor adventurers.
 Reserve your spot in the air by calling 800-573-9656 or visiting amicalolafallslodge.com/adventures/zip-lines/.
-The park is open from 7 a.m. to 10 p.m. daily and prices start at $59 for a day in the trees.
+The park is open from 7 a.m. to 10 p.m. daily prices vary.

 Groups of 10 people or more qualify for the park's team building course, which includes obstacles to be overcome.
 Seven days' advance notice is required for groups and can be scheduled by calling the activities manager at 706-265-1969.